quiverteam/kv1-parser/README.md

-# QPC Parser
+# KeyValues Parser

-An F# implementation of a parser for the QPC/VPC file format.
-Should be built as a library and used as the parser frontend for other generators.
+An F# implementation of a parser for the KeyValues file format.
+Used in QPC to parse qpc and qgc files.

 ## Dependencies